FREE SHIPPING FROM 150€📦🇩🇪

 Some of the cookies we use are deleted immediately after you close your browser (so-called session cookies).

-Other cookies remain on your device and enable your browser to be recognized the next time you visit (persistent cookies).
+Other cookies remain on your device and allow your browser to be recognized on your next visit (persistent cookies).

-The data processing in connection with cookies, which serve solely to ensure the functionality of our online offering, is carried out on the basis of our legitimate interest in accordance with Art.
+Data processing in connection with cookies that serve solely to establish the functionality of our online service is based on our legitimate interest pursuant to Art.
 6 I f) GDPR.

-If you do not wish to use cookies, you can set your browser so that cookies are not accepted.
+If you do not wish to use cookies, you can configure your browser to reject them.
 Please note, however, that in this case you may not be able to use all the functions of our website.

 Facebook Business Tools

-We use the Facebook Pixel on our website, a Facebook Business Tool from Facebook Ireland Limited (Ireland, EU).
-Information about the contact details of Facebook Ireland and the contact details of the data protection officer of Facebook Ireland can be found in the data policy of Facebook Ireland at www.facebook.com/about/privacy .
+We use the Facebook Pixel on our website, a Facebook business tool provided by Facebook Ireland Limited (Ireland, EU).
+Information about Facebook Ireland's contact details and the contact details of Facebook Ireland's Data Protection Officer can be found in Facebook Ireland's Data Policy at www.facebook.com/about/privacy .

-The Facebook pixel is a JavaScript code snippet that allows us to track the activities of visitors to our website.
+The Facebook pixel is a snippet of JavaScript code that allows us to track the activities of visitors on our website.
 This tracking is called conversion tracking.
 The Facebook pixel collects and processes the following information (so-called event data):

-• Information about buttons clicked by visitors to the website;
+- Information about buttons clicked by website visitors;

-• Information present in HTTP headers, such as IP addresses, information about the web browser, the location of the page and the referrer;
+- Information contained in HTTP headers, such as IP addresses, information about the web browser, the location of the page, and the referrer;

-• Information about the status of deactivation/restriction of ad tracking.
+- Information on the status of ad tracking deactivation/restriction.

-Some of this event data is information that is stored on the device you are using.
-Cookies are also used via the Facebook pixel to store information on the device you are using.
-Such storage of information by the Facebook pixel or access to information that is already stored on your device only takes place with your consent.
+Some of this event data is information stored on your device.
+Additionally, the Facebook pixel also uses cookies to store information on your device.
+Such storage of information by the Facebook pixel, or access to information already stored on your device, only occurs with your consent.

-Tracked conversions appear in our Facebook Ads Manager and Facebook Analytics dashboard.
-We may use tracked conversions there to measure the effectiveness of our ads, set custom audiences for ad targeting, run Dynamic Ads campaigns, and analyze the effectiveness of our website's conversion funnels.
-The features we use through the Facebook pixel are described in more detail below.
+Tracked conversions appear in the dashboard of our Facebook Ads Manager and Facebook Analytics.
+We can use these tracked conversions to measure the effectiveness of our ads, define custom audiences for ad targeting, for Dynamic Ads campaigns, and to analyze the effectiveness of our website's conversion funnels.
+The functions we use via the Facebook Pixel are described in more detail below.

 Processing of event data for advertising purposes

-The event data collected via the Facebook pixel is used to target our ads and improve ad delivery, personalize features and content, and improve and secure Facebook products.
+The event data collected via the Facebook pixel is used for targeting our advertisements and improving ad delivery, personalizing features and content, and improving and securing Facebook products.

 This collection and transmission of event data is carried out by us and Facebook Ireland as joint controllers.
-We have entered into an agreement with Facebook Ireland on processing as joint controllers, which sets out the distribution of data protection obligations between us and Facebook Ireland.
-In this agreement, we and Facebook Ireland have agreed, among other things,
+We have entered into a joint controllership agreement with Facebook Ireland, which defines the distribution of data protection responsibilities between us and Facebook Ireland.
+In this agreement, we and Facebook Ireland have agreed, among other things, to...

-• that we are responsible for providing you with all information in accordance with Art.
-13, 14 GDPR regarding the joint processing of personal data;
+- that we are responsible for providing you with all information pursuant to Articles 13 and 14 of the GDPR regarding the joint processing of personal data;

-• that Facebook Ireland is responsible for enabling the rights of data subjects pursuant to Art.
-15 to 20 GDPR with regard to the personal data stored by Facebook Ireland after the joint processing.
+- that Facebook Ireland is responsible for enabling the rights of data subjects pursuant to Articles 15 to 20 GDPR with regard to the personal data stored by Facebook Ireland after joint processing.

 You can access the agreement concluded between us and Facebook Ireland at www.facebook.com/legal/controller_addendum .

-Facebook Ireland is solely responsible for the processing of the transmitted event data following transmission.
-For more information on how Facebook Ireland processes personal data, including the legal basis on which Facebook Ireland relies and the options for exercising your rights vis-à-vis Facebook Ireland, please see Facebook Ireland's data policy at www.facebook.com/about/privacy .
+Facebook Ireland is solely responsible for the subsequent processing of the transmitted event data.
+Further information on how Facebook Ireland processes personal data, including the legal basis on which Facebook Ireland relies and how you can exercise your rights with respect to Facebook Ireland, can be found in Facebook Ireland's Data Policy at www.facebook.com/about/privacy .

 Processing of event data for analysis purposes

-We have also commissioned Facebook Ireland to prepare reports on the impact of our advertising campaigns and other online content (campaign reports) and to create analyses and insights about users and their use of our website, products and services (analyses) based on the event data collected via the Facebook pixel.
+We have also commissioned Facebook Ireland to generate reports on the effectiveness of our advertising campaigns and other online content (campaign reports) and to create analyses and insights about users and their use of our website, products, and services (analyses), based on event data collected via the Facebook pixel.
 For this purpose, we transmit personal data contained in the event data to Facebook Ireland.
-The personal data transmitted is processed by Facebook Ireland as our processor in order to provide us with the campaign reports and analyses.
+The transmitted personal data is processed by Facebook Ireland as our data processor in order to provide us with the campaign reports and analyses.

-A transfer of data to Facebook Inc. in the USA cannot be ruled out.
-The legal basis for this transfer is the standard contractual clauses for the transfer of personal data to processors in third countries.
-Please note the information in the section "Data transfer to third countries".
+The transfer of data to Facebook Inc. in the USA cannot be ruled out.
+The legal basis for this transfer is the Standard Contractual Clauses for the transfer of personal data to processors in third countries.
+Please refer to the information in the section "Data Transfer to Third Countries".

 Google Marketing Services

 We use the Google Ads Conversions marketing service from Google Ireland Limited (Ireland/EU).
-Google Ads enables us to place ads that are relevant to users in the Google advertising network (e.g. in search results or on other websites), improve campaign performance reports, and prevent a user from seeing ads multiple times.
+Google Ads allows us to place relevant ads for users within the Google advertising network (e.g., in search results or on other websites), improve campaign performance reports, and prevent users from seeing ads multiple times.
 Each Ads customer sets a different conversion cookie.
-These cookies cannot therefore be tracked across the websites of different Ads customers.
-A cookie ID is used to record which ads are shown in which browser.
-This can prevent the same campaign from being shown multiple times.
-Cookie IDs can also be used to record so-called conversions, i.e. whether a user sees an ad and later visits the advertiser's website and purchases something there.
+Therefore, these cookies cannot be tracked across the websites of different Ads customers.
+A cookie ID records which ads are displayed in which browser.
+This prevents users from seeing the same campaign multiple times.
+Furthermore, cookie IDs allow us to track conversions, i.e., whether a user sees an ad and later visits the advertiser's website and makes a purchase.

 We use the DoubleClick Floodlight marketing service from Google Ireland Limited (Ireland/EU).
-The service enables us to track and analyze the actions of users who visit our website after they have seen or clicked on one of our advertisements.
-For this purpose, so-called "floodlight tags" or tracking pixels and cookies are set on our website.
-Using this function, we can determine the effectiveness of our online campaigns on our website.
+This service allows us to track and analyze the actions of users who visit our website after seeing or clicking on one of our advertisements.
+For this purpose, so-called "floodlight tags" or tracking pixels and cookies are placed on our website.
+This function allows us to determine the effectiveness of our online campaigns on our website.

-Through remarketing, we can address users who have already interacted with our website.
-Our ads are delivered when this target group visits a Google website or a website in the Google advertising network.
-For these purposes, Google executes a code when our website is accessed and so-called (re)marketing tags are integrated into the website.
-With their help, an individual cookie is stored on the user's device.
-The cookies can be set by various domains, including google.com, doubleclick.net, googlesyndication.com or googleadservices.com.
-This file records which websites users have visited, which content they are interested in and which offers were used.
-In addition, technical information about the browser and operating system, referring websites, time of visit and other information about the use of the online offer is stored.
-All user data is only processed as pseudonymous data and does not contain any information with which we can personally identify users.
-The ads displayed are therefore not specifically displayed for a person, but for the owner of the cookie.
+Remarketing allows us to target users who have already interacted with our website.
+Our ads are then displayed when this target group visits a Google website or a website within the Google advertising network.
+For this purpose, when our website is accessed, Google executes a code and integrates so-called (re)marketing tags into the website.
+These tags store an individual cookie on the user's device.
+The cookies can be set by various domains, including google.com, doubleclick.net, googlesyndication.com, and googleadservices.com.
+This file records which websites users have visited, which content they are interested in, and which offers they have used.
+In addition, technical information about the browser and operating system, referring websites, visit time, and other information about the use of the online service is stored.
+All user data is processed only as pseudonymous data and does not contain any information that could be used to personally identify users.
+The displayed ads are therefore not targeted to a specific individual, but rather to the owner of the cookie.

-Google Marketing Services will only be used with your consent in accordance with Art.
-6 (1) (a) GDPR.
+The use of Google Marketing Services only occurs with your consent in accordance with Art.
+6 para.
+1 letter a GDPR.

-For Google services, a transfer of data to Google Inc. in the USA cannot be excluded.
-Please note the information in the section "Data transfer to third countries".
-Further information on data protection at Google can be found in Google's privacy policy at www.google.com/policies/privacy ."
+When using Google services, the transfer of data to Google Inc. in the USA cannot be ruled out.
+Please refer to the information in the section "Data Transfer to Third Countries".
+Further information on data protection at Google can be found in Google's privacy policy at www.google.com/policies/privacy .

 Data transfer to third countries

-Visiting our website may involve the transfer of certain personal data to third countries, i.e. countries in which the GDPR is not applicable law.
-Such a transfer is permissible if the European Commission has determined that an adequate level of data protection is offered in such a third country.
-If such an adequacy decision by the European Commission is not available, personal data will only be transferred to a third country if suitable guarantees are in place in accordance with Art.
-46 GDPR or if one of the requirements of Art.
-49 GDPR is met.
+Visiting our website may involve the transfer of certain personal data to third countries, i.e., countries where the GDPR is not applicable law.
+Such a transfer is permissible if the European Commission has determined that the third country in question ensures an adequate level of data protection.
+If no such adequacy decision by the European Commission exists, personal data will only be transferred to a third country if appropriate safeguards are in place pursuant to Article 46 GDPR or if one of the conditions of Article 49 GDPR is met.

-Unless otherwise stated below, we use the EU standard contractual clauses for the transfer of personal data to processors in third countries as appropriate guarantees: eur-lex.europa.eu/legal-content/DE/TXT/ .
+Unless otherwise stated below, we use the EU Standard Contractual Clauses as suitable safeguards for the transfer of personal data to processors in third countries: eur-lex.europa.eu/legal-content/DE/TXT/ .

 IX.
 YOUR RIGHTS

-According to Articles 15-21 GDPR, if the conditions described therein are met, you can assert the following rights with regard to the personal data we process.
+According to Articles 15-21 GDPR, you can assert the following rights with regard to the personal data we process, provided the conditions described therein are met.

-Data transfer when concluding a contract for services and digital content
+Data transfer during contract conclusion for services and digital content

-According to Articles 15-21 GDPR, if the conditions described therein are met, you can assert the following rights with regard to the personal data we process.
+According to Articles 15-21 GDPR, you can assert the following rights with regard to the personal data we process, provided the conditions described therein are met.

 Right to information

-You have the right to information about the personal data concerning you that we process.
+You have the right to information about the personal data concerning you that is processed by us.

 Right to rectification